-Contemporary society has seen an unprecedented rise in both the demand and desire to be creative, to bring something new into the world.
-Once the reserve of artistic subcultures, creativity has now become a universal model for culture.
-More than that, it has increasingly become an imperative in many parts of society.
+Contemporary society has seen an unprecedented rise in both the demand and the desire to be creative, to bring something new into the world.
+Once the reserve of artistic subcultures, creativity has now become a universal model for culture and an imperative in many parts of society.

 In this new book, cultural sociologist Andreas Reckwitz investigates how the ideal of creativity has grown into a major social force, from the art of the avant-garde and postmodernism to the ‘creative industries’ and the innovation economy, the psychology of creativity and self-growth, the media representation of creative stars, and the urban design of ‘creative cities’.
 Where creativity is often assumed to be a force for good, Reckwitz looks critically at how this imperative has developed from the 1970s to the present day.
 Though we may well perceive creativity as the realization of some natural and innate potential within us, it has rather to be understood within the structures of a very specific culture of the new in late modern society.